 In the discussion board, threads grow as users respond to the initial and subsequent posts.
 Replies build on one another to construct a conversation.
 As the number of posts grows, users can filter, sort, collect, and tag posts, if tagging is enabled.

 To help students understand your expectations, establish discussion etiquette immediately.
 You can model proper online interaction and reinforce appropriate behavior with public recognition.
-In addition, you can provide specific guidelines, such as:
+In addition, you can provide specific guidelines:

 - Use descriptive subject lines to make threads easy to follow and scan.